If you’re looking for epic views and exciting adventures in Indonesia, this post is for you.

 1. Mount Penanjakan (Sunrise Lookout)

-Things To Remember: You will not be the only ones at the lookout.
+Things To Remember About A Mount Bromo Sunrise: You will not be the only ones at the lookout.
 Expect hundreds of tourists, especially if you are going during a Muslim holiday.
 Mount Bromo is a very popular destination for families.
-Luckily, we were with some Indonesian pros, so they took us to a place just in front of the lookout for some more secluded views.

 Other viewpoint locations to see the sunrise: